mysteriumnetwork/documentation/content/node-runners/setup/avado.md

 [AVADO](https://ava.do/earn-crypto) is your plug & play solution giving you access to the WEB3 by running a Blockchain Node.
 Until today it was mainly a tool for developers to access a blockchain or for users that value privacy and want to have control over who can track their transactions.

-Today we add another use case to our Box and show you how to make money with cryptocurrency.

 Your [AVADO Box](https://ava.do/earn-crypto) is top-notch hardware and has a powerful CPU, huge RAM, ample Disk space, Internet access, and more.
 All these features of your Box allow you to earn cryptocurrency.
 We call utilizing these features, "Smart Mining"!

 **You can rent out your processing power, or your storage, or even your bandwidth.**